Headingley Rugby Stadium: World Cup matches

 Headingley has hosted 12 World Cup games since England first hosted the tournament in 1960.
 The stadium will host three more games during the postponed 2021 World Cup.

 Women's World Cup matches

 Test matches

 List of rugby league test matches played at Headingley.

 Tour Matches

-Other than Leeds club games, Headingley has also seen Leeds, the county team Yorkshire and a Northern Union XIII (sometimes called English League) side play host to various international touring teams from 1911–2015.
+Other than Leeds club games, Headingley has also seen Leeds, the county team Yorkshire and a Northern Union XIII (sometimes called English League) side play host to various international touring teams from 1911 to 2015.

 World Club Challenge

-Headingley has hosted five games of the World Club Challenge / Championship / Series between 1997–2016.
+Headingley has hosted five games of the World Club Challenge / Championship / Series between 1997 and 2016.

 Rugby League Finals

 First Division finals

 The ground has hosted six of the old First Division Finals.
 The first being in 1914 when Salford beat Huddersfield and the last in 1968 when Wakefield beat Hull KR.

 Since Super League inception in 1996, Old Trafford has hosted all but one Grand Final.